Updated: January 29, 2025

 Additionally, if you are covered by the national healthcare system of an EU/EEA country or Switzerland, you can apply for a European Health Insurance Card (EHIC).
 This is issued free of charge and gives individuals free access to healthcare in all EU and EEA countries, in addition to Switzerland and the UK.
 Note that for British Citizens, when your EHIC card expires, you must apply for a Global Health Insurance Card, which has replaced the EHIC card.

 Government hospitals offer free medical care for Portugal’s inhabitants and residents.
-Private clinics provide more excellent service, including the ability to speak with doctors on the phone, and booking an appointment is quicker than at public clinics.
+Private clinics provide a higher level of service, including the ability to speak with doctors on the phone, and booking an appointment is quicker than at public clinics.
 Your medical expenses may be partially or entirely covered by private health insurance policies or international health insurance.
-You can also access all the information in this extensive Portugal healthcare guide from our partner Global Citizen Solutions.

 Portugal has a generally mild climate that varies by region.
 The north is prone to rainfall, while the south gets more arid conditions.
 In August and September, the sea is at its warmest, and August is the hottest month in the country.
-Temperatures range from 13 Degrees C to 19 Degrees C all year round, although temperatures can frequently be higher than this.
+Temperatures in the country’s Mediterranean climate range from 13 Degrees C to 19 Degrees C all year round, although temperatures can frequently be higher than this.
 Winters in Portugal are also warm.
 Lisbon’s January daily average temperature is 14.7 Degrees C.

-Portugal offers an unlimited number of cultural experiences and outdoor activities to make you vacation or life in the country a memorable one.
-You can discover more about Portugal’s rich history in castles and fortresses in located different regions of the country, swim in the Atlantic Ocean on the stunning Lisbon Coast or explore the Serra da Estrela mountains located in the middle of Portugal.
+As an expat in Portugal, you’ll have access to an unlimited number of cultural experiences and outdoor activities to make your vacation or life in the country a memorable one.
+You can discover Portugal’s rich history in castles and fortresses in located different regions of the country, swim in the Atlantic Ocean on the stunning Lisbon Coast, or explore the Serra da Estrela mountains located in the middle of Portugal close to the charming old city of Guarda.

-Most Portuguese people speak English, particularly younger people.
-Therefore, living in Portugal as an American, a British citizen, or any other foreign national with a good command of English, you won’t have much of a problem if you don’t have to speak Portuguese very well.
+While Portuguese is the official language, most people in Portugal speak English, particularly younger people.
+Therefore, living in Portugal as an American, a British citizen, or any other foreign national with a good command of English, you won’t have much of a problem if you don’t have to speak Portuguese very well or are still getting up to speed with the language.

-While there probably won’t be much of a language barrier in the bigger cities, in the more rural parts of the country, you will find that older generations may not speak English.
+While there probably won’t be much of a language barrier in the bigger cities, in the more rural parts of the country, you will find that older generations may not speak English, and it can be a good idea to learn basic Portuguese.
 Also, in some government organizations, English is not so commonly spoken, so it is a good idea to speak at least an elementary conversational level of Portuguese.

 The pace of life